jinyey/jinyey.github.io/_posts/2022-04-28-risk-home-HELOC.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Predictive Analysis, Application, Risk Analysis]
 ---
-* Designed interface that sales representatives in a bank/credit card company can use to decide on accepting or rejecting applications.
+* Designed interface that sales representatives in a bank/credit card company can use to decide on accepting or rejecting applications
 * Developed a predictive model to assess credit risk
 * Trained and evaluated model performance